prashantvk1803/Aps_portfolio.github.io/function.md

 - **Simple Queues**: Initially, a basic queue structure was used to manage the order of ad insertion.
 Ads were added to the queue in the order they were received and processed sequentially.

 **Drawbacks of Simple Queues**:
-1. **Limited Personalization**: Simple queues do not consider user preferences or real-time streaming patterns, leading to less targeted ad placements.
-2. **Inefficient Priority Handling**: Ads with different priorities cannot be efficiently managed, potentially leading to suboptimal placement decisions.
+1. **Inefficient Priority Handling**: Ads with different priorities cannot be efficiently managed, potentially leading to suboptimal placement decisions.
-3. **Scalability Issues**: As the number of users and ad campaigns increases, managing ad insertion solely with queues becomes inefficient and less effective.
+2. **Scalability Issues**: As the number of users and ad campaigns increases, managing ad insertion solely with queues becomes inefficient and less effective.

 #### Optimized Approaches: Hash Tables and Priority Queues